shanemcandrewai/Speech-to-Facial-Landmarks/readme.md

     python -c "from replication import *; DlibProcess().display_overlay(frame_num=30)"
 ### class DataProcess:
 Calculations and supporting methods required for the replication of experiments
-#### Example usage
+#### Example usage : get_closed_mouthframe:
-Calculate the frame number with the minimum distance between the two lips
+First calculate the width of the lips in each frame and filter out outliers.
+From these remaining, the one with the lowest distance between the upper and low lips.

     python -c "from replication import *; print(DataProcess('../replic/data').get_closed_mouth_frame('obama2s.npy'))"
 ### class Draw:
 Manages plotting, annoting, saving of landmarks using [Matplotlib](https://matplotlib.org/)
 #### Example usage
-Use [procrustes analysis](https://link.springer.com/article/10.1007/BF02291478) to align and normalise landmarks, plot and save them in `replic/plots`
+Use procrustes analysis to align and normalise landmarks, plot and save them in `replic/plots`

     python -c "from replication import *; Draw('../replic/plots').save_plots_proc(annot=True, extract_file='../replic/samples/obama2s.npy')"

+## code/test_utils.py
+### function readme_test
+Extract examples from this readme and execute automatically sequencially
+#### Example usage

+    python -c "from test_utils import *; readme_tests()"
 ## Potential adaptation to other models
 The [replication script](https://github.com/shanemcandrewai/Speech-to-Facial-Landmarks/blob/master/code/replication.py) could be adapted to other models besides those created by Eskimez at al. The model's inferred landmarks must be saved in NPY format file with three axes - frame number, landmark number, and coordinates such as [this example](https://github.com/shanemcandrewai/Speech-to-Facial-Landmarks/blob/master/replic/samples/obama2s.npy).